Gulch (horse): Racing career

 Guided by Hall of Fame trainer LeRoy Jolley, Gulch was a precocious two-year-old, winning the Grade I Hopeful Stakes at Saratoga Race Course with Ángel Cordero Jr. astride by 3 1/2 lengths.

-He was undefeated that year going into the Breeders' Cup Juvenile, having won five starts in New York, but placed fifth to Capote, behind Alysheba and Bet Twice.
+He was 5 for 6 that year going into the Breeders' Cup Juvenile, having won five starts in New York before finishing second to Capote in the Norfolk, and placed fifth to Capote, behind Alysheba and Bet Twice.

 At three, being prepared for the Kentucky Derby, Gulch won the Wood Memorial with José A. Santos aboard.
 He also took the Grade II Bay Shore Stakes at Aqueduct Racetrack.
-Ridden by Willie Shoemaker in the 1987 Kentucky Derby, however, he raced wide in the stretch and placed sixth behind Alysheba.
+Ridden by Willie Shoemaker in the 1987 Kentucky Derby, he raced wide in the stretch and placed sixth behind Alysheba.
 He also ran in the Preakness Stakes, where he finished fourth.
 He was third in the Belmont Stakes, in front of Alysheba but behind the winner, Bet Twice.
 In between the Preakness Stakes and the Belmont Stakes, he won the Metropolitan Handicap.
-He went on to win the race again the next year.
+He won that race again the next year.

 Racing at age four in 1988, he was transferred to trainer D. Wayne Lukas.
-Lukas shortened most of his races to 1+1/8 mi or less, and Gulch won the Metropolitan Handicap, the Carter Handicap, and placed a very close second in the Whitney Handicap to Personal Ensign.
-He also won the Breeders' Cup Sprint that fall and was named winner of 1988's U.S. Outstanding Sprint Horse.
+Lukas shortened most of his races to 1+1/8 mi or less, and Gulch won the Metropolitan Handicap and the Carter Handicap and placed second by 1 1/2 lengths in the Whitney Handicap to Personal Ensign.
+He also won the Breeders' Cup Sprint that fall and was named 1988's U.S. Outstanding Sprint Horse.